TrafeX/home-assistant-config/README.md

 * Ability to disarm the alarm via Telegram actions
 * Fully automated living lights
 * Automated hallway lights which dim at night
-* Notify when washing machine is finished
+* Notify when washing machine or wash dryer is finished
-* Play speech messages via the Google Home
+* Play speech messages via the Google Mini's
 * Presence detection with home coming and leaving automation
-* Night mode
+* Night mode; turn the ground floor lights off and dim the hallway lights
 * Integration with Vera Edge
 * Modules with ESPHome communicating via MQTT
 * Enable ventilation when CO2 level reaches a certain level